-Advice first published: Coding Notes July 2009

-Reason for Standard: Advisory from WHO on the coding of A(H1N1) influenza Updated: January 2010 for suspected cases & to include examples influenza due to identified zoonotic or pandemic influenza virus.
+ICS effective from: Advice first published: Reason for Standard: Updated: Standard deleted: July 2009 Coding Notes July 2009 Advisory from WHO on the coding of A(H1N1) influenza January 2010 for suspected cases & to include examples Standard deleted from 1st January 2020 as 10th edition included a new standard ACS 1012 Influenza due to identified influenza virus.
+Please refer to ACS 1012 Influenza due to identified influenza virus for guidance on assignment of code J09 influenza due to identified zoonotic or pandemic influenza virus.